Managing Noise Exposure

 Semi-inserts

-These forms of hearing protection are held in or across the ear canal by a band.
+This hearing protection is held in or across the ear canal by a band.
 They are similar to earplugs, so the same general guidance should be applied when using semi-inserts.

-They should also be regularly checked to ensure that the band has retained its tension, and is able to keep the caps securely in place.
+They should also be regularly checked to ensure that the band has retained its tension, and can keep the caps securely in place.

 For more information on noise, consider taking our RoSPA assured Noise Awareness training course: